A Strategy for Building Resilient Portfolios

 For investors, that means the opportunity to participate in the long-term growth of the markets—but importantly, it also means the potential to retain more value when markets inevitably decline.

-Since its inception, the S&P 500 Dividend Aristocrats Index has captured 91.26% of the market’s gains, while experiencing just 80.02% of the market’s losses—contributing to the long-term outperformance of the strategy.
+Since its inception, the S&P 500 Dividend Aristocrats Index has captured 90% of the market’s gains, while experiencing just 82% of the market’s losses—contributing to the long-term outperformance of the strategy.

 “Up capture” measures fund or index performance relative to a benchmark when it has risen.
 Likewise, “down capture” measures performance when that benchmark has declined.
 Ratios are calculated by dividing monthly returns for the fund or index by the monthly returns of the benchmark during the stated period and multiplying that factor by 100.

-ProShares Offers the Largest Lineup of Dividend Growth ETFs
+ProShares Dividend Growth ETFs

 Strategies focused on companies with the longest records of consistent dividend growth can help investors build durable portfolios that may perform well in both strong and turbulent markets.
 And ProShares offers more dividend growth ETFs than any other company.